Friday, February 28, 2014

 In 2011, when Diageo released Bulleit Rye, it announced that the whiskey was distilled at MGP of Indiana.
 The next year Dickel Rye was released with the same disclosure.

 The Bulleit Bourbon label says "Bulleit Distilling Company, Lawrenceburg, Kentucky."
 TTB requires the label to show the producer's name ('Bulleit' is an assumed business name, but that's okay), and an address consisting of a city and state.
-All it has to be is a place of business of some kind (an office, a warehouse), but it has to be something.
+All it has to be is a place of business of some kind (an office, a warehouse, a post office box), but it has to be something.

 So, when I started to hear a very specific rumor that Four Roses was cutting Diageo off soon, or already had, I went to the source and asked again, "who makes Bulleit Bourbon?"
 Many times since the 2008 statement, Diageo executives have confirmed its essential truth, which I expected to hear again.